-Avoid using the same link for different destinations (WCAG A 2.4.4)
+Avoid using the same link text for different destinations (WCAG A 2.4.4)

 Screen reader users will see links on a page listed without context, so you should ensure the same link text is not used to point to different web addresses.

 Ensure form controls have labels (WCAG A 1.3.1)